 A Compendious Introduction to the Author's exhaustive Commentary on the Books of Genesis and Exodus.
-The primary principles and leading truths of the Christian faith are set forth with the utmost brevity and clearness.
+The primary principles and leading truths of the Christian faith are set forth with the utmost brevity and clear-ness.
 The chapters on the Divinity of Our Lord, the Holy Scriptures, Faith, Liberty, Piety, the Church, the Sacraments, and on Ecclesiastical and Civil Government, are models of profound theological thought, and simple and condensed expression, worthy of attentive study in presence of current religious controversies.
+A complete list of Swedenhorg's works on application.